Hero image

 (0)

-These revision cards cover the key factors that you will need to know for the Russian Revolution and Stalin’s Russia 1924 - 41.
-They make an excellent fun revision game, starter, mini plenary or plenary to any lesson.
+If you are looking for a fun, interactive revision game that can be used as a starter or plenary then this resource for you.
+It particularly good at injecting a bit of competition which will draw in some of those under achieving students, especially the boys who might be very good at learning key facts via a game.
+These revision cards cover the key factors that you will need to know for 19th Century Public Health in Britain.
+They make an excellent fun starter, mini plenary or plenary to any lesson.
 They can also be used by students as revision flash cards.
 I’ve provided them in word so you can easily adapt them for your own classes.
-This package incudes both sets of revision cards at a discount price.
 There are three main ways that you can use them.
 Game 1 involves getting students to read out the key words until the other guesses the topic correctly.
 Game 2 involves additional challenge and stretch by getting students to describe the topic without using any of the key words on the card.
 The third game, which adds an additional layer of fun or challenge involves playing a round of Pictionary or Charades.
 I normally give my students 3 minutes of each round to help activate the learning and warm up the class.
 You could also have a freestyle round where students decide which game they want to play linked to their learning style.
 If you are trying to engage some under achieving boys, add some competition and get them to keep score in the back of their books.
 I would recommend printing them off on card and getting your students to cut them out.
 Then put the cards into an envelope for class use.
 If you are a student then keep them in your pocket and use them as a flash card to help you learn the key facts, If there is a term that you do not understand then as your teacher or do some extra research.
 From a revision perspective, you can print off the cards and get your students to learn the key words for a test or for their exams.
 These are a win, win resource.
-The kids will love them and they will help to improve your results
+The kids will love them and they will help to improve your results.
+This resource is supplied in Microsoft Word so it can be easily edited and adapted to suit your students.
+Kind Regards Roy

 Roy_HugginsRoy_Huggins